-Big swings in credit score can result, and that can hurt if you're borrowing
+Big swings in credit scores can result, and that can hurt if you’re borrowing.

 In recent years I have been greatly improving my credit habits.
 However, I have been using only my personal bank for auto and personal loans.
 I recently applied for a credit card through my bank and was approved.
 I was informed that my bank only reports to one of the credit bureaus.
 So my Equifax score looks fair though TransUnion shows poor.
 This is mainly due to old medical debt that should fall off in about two years.